awslabs/aws-config-rdk/docs/rule-management/rdk-lambda-function/writing-an-evaluate_compliance-function.md

 - Once you deploy the rule, AWS Config evaluates all the resources in scope using the already available configuration items (it does not create a new configuration item unless the resource is changed)
 - After the initial evaluation, Config runs compliance evaluation for configuration change triggered rules once resource at a time and when the resource changes.
 - If the configuration_item does not provide all the necessary information for compliance evaluation, you can use boto3 to gather any extra information you require to complete the evaluation.
-- In this example, evaluate_compliance function returns the compliance status as a string.
-If lambda_handler receives a string from evaluate_compliance functions, it uses build_evaluation_from_config_item function to build compliance results.
+- In this example, the `evaluate_compliance` function returns the compliance status as a string.
+If `lambda_handler` receives a string from `evaluate_compliance` functions, it uses the `build_evaluation_from_config_item` function to build compliance results.
-  - build_evaluation_from_config_item function returns an evaluation dictionary (refer to previous section for more information)
+  - The `build_evaluation_from_config_item` function returns an evaluation dictionary (refer to previous section for more information)
-- If you need to add annotations to your compliance results, instead of returning a string, you can call build_evaluation_from_config_item function and pass the annotation string.
+- If you need to add annotations to your compliance results, instead of returning a string, you can call `build_evaluation_from_config_item` function and pass the annotation string.

-Modified evaluate_compliance function to include annotations in compliance evaluation:
+Here's the modified `evaluate_compliance` function to include annotations in compliance evaluation:

 ```python
 def evaluate_compliance(event, configuration_item, valid_rule_parameters):